Summary of the One Health course

 In the fourth week you learned that the social-cultural context matters in disease risk for zoonoses and control options.
 You acquired some key concepts of medical anthropology and learned about the most important qualitative methods and how to differentiate between qualitative and quantitative methods.
 These methods enable mixed and/or qualitative One Health studies utilising social and medical sciences.
 We introduced theory on transdisciplinary processes which connect stakeholders from civil society and academia for societal problem solving, which is particularly relevant for One Health.
 You learned how to set up a transdisciplinary process for a One Health question.

-Week five encouraged you to understand how quantitative and qualitative One Health methods are related.
+That week encouraged you to understand how quantitative and qualitative One Health methods are related.
 You investigated human and animal vaccination coverage assessments and principles of health and demographic surveillance as adapted to integrated human and animal health and demographic surveillance.
 You also acquired insights into modern real-time syndromic surveillance and aetiological confirmation of infectious diseases at the animal-human interface.

 In the last week of this course, we addressed human and animal health in an integrated fashion, enriched by social ecological perspectives that broaden the One Health approach.
 Contemporary complex problems, including climate change or the emergence of new diseases, cannot be solved using reductionist single discipline approaches.
 Extensions to other disciplines are necessary; they are provided, for instance, in the One Health Impact Assessment.
 A last, but very important, component of One Health is its interventionist orientation which we showed using the example of the current status of rabies in the world and the potential for rabies elimination in Africa and Asia.